errorexists/Getting-Started-With-OpenCore/README.md

 Now you can place your necessary .efi drivers from AppleSupportPkg and AptioFixPkg into the *drivers* folder and kexts/ACPI into their respective folders.
 Please note that UEFI drivers are not supported with OpenCore!

-Here's what mine looks like (ignore my odd choice of kexts):
+Here's what mine looks like:

 ![Populated EFI folder](https://i.imgur.com/TLdovCj.png)